Code-Institute-Submissions/Seaniboy2009-Project3/README.md

 ![Header](docs/wireframe/options.jpg)

-- player will play agest the computer.
+- player will play against the computer.
 - player can input where there shots will go.

 ![Header](docs/wireframe/firstturn.jpg)